Rosalyn Carson-DeWitt, MD

 Call your doctor if you experience the following symptoms:

-In photodynamic therapy (PDT), photosensitizers, or light-sensitive molecules, are injected into the bloodstream and absorbed by cells throughout the body.
+(PDT), photosensitizers, or light-sensitive molecules, are injected into the bloodstream and absorbed by cells throughout the body.
 These agents remain in cancer cells longer than in normal cells.
 A cystoscope is then inserted through the urethra into your bladder, where it shines a red laser light onto the tumor.
 When the cancer cells are exposed to laser light, the photosensitizers are activated and cause cell damage and death.